Manitowoc Company Inc. Q2 Profit Decreases, Misses Estimates

-WASHINGTON (dpa-AFX) - Manitowoc Company Inc. (MTW) announced a profit for second quarter that decreased from last year and missed the Street estimates.
+WASHINGTON (dpa-AFX) - Manitowoc Company Inc. (MTW) revealed a profit for second quarter that decreased from the same period last year and missed the Street estimates.

 Excluding items, Manitowoc Company Inc. reported adjusted earnings of $8.8 million or $0.25 per share for the period.